 Recognizing these habits, how they work, and what your subconscious mind is trying to achieve can help you overcome them, which can help you feel your best and perform at your peak.

-6. You’ll Enhance Your Focus
+6. It Impacts Your Focus

 Similarly, if you can train your subconscious mind to focus on what’s important rather than always being on the lookout for threats, you can be more productive, focused, and proactive.